-Some years ago, Saudi Arabia proscribed its citizens from marrying Pakistanis and three other nationalities.
-No doubt the government had its reasons, good or bad, but whatever the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.
+Some years ago, Saudi Arabia proscribed its citizens from marrying Pakistani citizens and the citizens of three other countries.
+No doubt the government had its reasons, good or bad, but however we try to understand the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.

 This is not merely a case of a lover feeling jilted at the alter.
-It goes to the heart of how so many Pakistanis imagine their ‘Islamic’ identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with ordinary Pakistanis (barring perhaps Turkey).
-In this respect, Saudi Arabia has assumed a special significance.
+It goes to the heart of how so many Pakistanis imagine their ‘Islamic’ identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with other Muslim nationalities.
+For Pakistanis, Turkey is possibly an exception, as there seems to be a genuine warmth between the two countries.
+Saudi Arabia, on the other hand, has assumed a special significance in light of how Muslims are treated in the Kingdom and the wider Gulf region dependent on which countries they come from, and the type of work they are engaged in.

 It doesn’t take a genius to expose the fallacy of such myth-making.

-All that a person needs to do is cast his eyes on the modern Muslim world to realise that there are no bonds of universal faith.
-The Islamic world is a complex ethnic and linguistic terrain that belies simplistic redactions of Muslims as the constituent parts of a coherent Muslim ‘Ummah’ or fraternity.
+All that a person needs to do is cast his eyes on the modern Muslim world to realise that there are no bonds of universal faith anywhere.
+The Islamic world is a complex ethnic and linguistic terrain that belies simplistic redactions of Muslims as the constituent parts of a coherent Muslim ‘Ummah’ or fraternity that’s almost 1500 years old.
 Saudis are no more the brothers and sisters of Pakistanis as are ‘Arabs’ the brethren of Iranians, Turks or Afghans.
 Not one of these supposedly generic groups is itself uniform and self-sustaining, but comprises of huge internal diversity and dare I say ‘cleavages’.
+There is more diversity, and dare I say cleavages, within the ‘Arab’ world than between Arabs and ‘non-Arabs’.

 Fellow Sunnis are as distant to one another as they are with Shias who have their own internal fault-lines.
-There are other cleavages, but these two ‘cleavages’ are imagined as a quintessentially inherent fault-line built into the body-politik of Muslims.
-It is greatly exaggerated by impresionistic commentators unaware of other fault-lines.
+There are other cleavages, but these two ‘cleavages’ are imagined as a quintessentially inherent fault-line built into the body-politik of devout Muslims.
+It is greatly exaggerated by impresionistic commentators unaware of other, more significant, fault-lines.

 But what does this mean in practical terms?